The Halley Academy: The Halley Academy

 From the summer of 2016, Leigh Academies Trust (LAT) provided staff and support to Corelli College.
 On 16 December 2017, it was announced that Corelli College was adopting a new name and school branding including new school uniform, it became The Halley Academy in March 2018.
 This was done through the Fresh Start programme.
 In April 2019, staff at the school went on strike in protest at redundancies among support staff.

+In September 2024, the school changed its name to Leigh Academy Halley.

 Premises

 Designed by Slater, Uren and Pike, Kidbrooke School was LCC's first comprehensive school.
 The building was limited to three storeys and circulation space between classrooms was restricted to reduce cost.
-The central assembly hall had a standing capacity of 2000 so the whole school could gather for morning prayers - a requirement of the 1944 Education Act.
+The central assembly hall had a standing capacity of 2,000 so the whole school could gather for morning prayers – a requirement of the Education Act 1944.
 It had a domed ceiling to optimise the acoustics.
 The domestic science section was seen as an important section in a 1954 girls school: the department had all of the model appliances the girls would encounter when they ran their own homes.
 There were fully furnished mock 'flats' where homemaking skills could be practised.